-Programme MBA Semester-II Cognitive K1: Understand and apprecia te the principles and practices of Gandhi and their Level relevance in the contemporary y times.
+Programme MBA Semester-II Cognitive te the principles and practices of Gandhi and their Level relevance in the contemporary elevance in the contemporary times.
 K2: Develop noble character and attitude to enable the students to cope up with the challenges of daily life.
-K3: Getting familiarize with ethics and moral thought by Gandhiji.
+K3: Getting familiarize with 6 thics and moral thought by Gandhiji.
 Course • To understand the life and r nessage of Gandhi in modernity.
 Objectives • To know the Gandhi an way y of management. • To practice the Gandhi an n nodel of conflict resolution. • To lead a humane life on G andhi an lines. • To become a Gandhi an cor structive worker.

-Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA Ι Understanding Gandhi: Childhood days- Student days- Influence of drams- books- individuals-religions- family and social factors - Gandhi as rebel- mimicking western civilization-acquaintance with vegetarianism- as lawyer - encouraging and transforming humiliations in India: with British Agent - in south Africa: train incident- Coach incident- on path way- at court-attack by protesters - Gandhi as political leader-Social reformer and Constructive Worker.
+Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA I Understanding Gandhi: Childhood days- Student days- Influence of drams- books- individuals-religions- family and social factors - Gandhi as rebel- mimicking western civilization-acquaintance with vegetarianism- as lawyer - encouraging and transforming humiliations in India: with British Agent - in south Africa: train incident- Coach incident- on path way- at court-attack by protesters - Gandhi as political leader-Social reformer and Constructive Worker.
 3 2 0 5 I II Management: Gandhi's experiments in managing family - Eleven vows - Managing Organisations - community living and financial ethics - Managing Social and political movements - Transvaal March - Noncooperation movement and salt satyagraha - non-attachment to position.
-3 4 0 7 Ι III Conflict Resolution: Persuance of Truth and nonviolence - Rights and duties- Ends and means - Openness- love and kindness in handling relationship - nonviolent communication - nonviolent Direct Action (Satyagraha) and conflict transformation - conflict resolution practices in interpersonal relations- forgiveness and reconciliation - Shanti Sena.
+3 4 0 7 I III Conflict Resolution: Persuance of Truth and nonviolence - Rights and duties- Ends and means - Openness- love and kindness in handling relationship - nonviolent communication - nonviolent Direct Action (Satyagraha) and conflict transformation - conflict resolution practices in interpersonal relations- forgiveness and reconciliation - Shanti Sena.
 3 4 0 7 II IV Humanism: Trust in goodness of human nature - Respect for individual and pluralistic nature of society - equal regard for all religions (Sarvadharma Samabhava) - Simple and ethical life - swadeshi and unit of humankind.
 3 4 0 7 II Sarvodaya: Concept of Sarvodaya - Constructive 2 3 0 7 II

+Total Hours 15 15 0 30

+Invited Talks/Field Visit 2 0 0 2 -

 V programmes - Gandhi an alternatives to poverty- terrorism- environmental degradation- issues in education- science and technology- centralization of power and governance and health and hygiene.
-Invited Talks/Field Visit 2 0 0 2 - Total Hours 15 15 0 30 -